 Enrollees have been observed to make transitions long after initial enrollment in the LTC program.
-In fact, over one third of all enrollees who make the transition from SNF to HCBS do so after the enrollee has spent 12 months in the LTC program.
-As the chart below illustrates, only 42% of enrollees transition to HCBS by 6 months, meaning the majority of enrollees who transition to HCBS do so after 6 months in the LTC program.
+In fact, nearly half of all enrollees who make the transition from SNF to HCBS do so after the enrollee has spent 12 months in the LTC program.
+As the chart below illustrates, only 40% of enrollees transition to HCBS by 6 months, meaning the majority of enrollees who transition to HCBS do so after 6 months in the LTC program.